 The event was held in collaboration with the Jewish community of Romania and the World Zionist Organization.
-It was attended by dignitaries from Romania, Israel, Europe and the United States as well as local residents and 80 students who traveled to the event from Bucharest.
+It was attended by dignitaries from Romania, Israel, Europe and the United States as well as local residents and 80 students who traveled to the event from Budapest.
 Many of the VIP guests were friends of Wiesel and shared personal stories about him during a weekend spent in the city of Oradea ahead of Sunday’s march.

 The march itself was held in collaboration with the Sighet municipality.
 Mayor Horia Vasile Scubli told the Post that he expected the march to become an annual event.

 “We are the city of Elie Wiesel, and it’s necessary to keep his memory alive,” he said.

 “We’re here to learn from the lessons Elie implored us never to forget… and the hope he exhibited,” said Limmud FSU chair Matthew Bronfman during a press conference held at the Sighet City Hall ahead of the march.

 “One of the things he demonstrated better than anyone else was his ability to talk to power in a way that was based on morality, ethics and humanity and to call them out when they deserved to be called out,” he added.

 Bronfman was referencing Wiesel’s famous lecture to late US president Ronald Reagan about the latter’s plans to visit a visit to a German cemetery where Nazi war dead were buried.

 “He was a hero who never shouted,” Bronfman said, saying that Wiesel instead “quietly and persuasively” taught others how they should treat each other.

 “I often asked him for advice.
 His advice was to read, learn, question and only then to act.
 That is a lesson that I take with me every day.”